netgen/ezpublish-legacy/README.md

-eZ Publish 5.99.99alpha1
+eZ Publish 6.00.00 (Alpha 1)
 =========================

-(Referred to as `legacy` in eZ Publish Platform 5.x and higher)
+#### What version of PHP is required

+eZ Publish Legacy supports PHP 7.4 -> 8.3 please use the latest version of PHP available on your OS.

 What is eZ Publish?
 -------------------